ameenkb/ameenkb.github.com/index.md

   All assignments were completed on time.
 Among the designing software list, Autodesk AutoCAD and Rhinoceros 3D were chosen for installation.

 - `08-08-2017`

-Day 3: Desiging basics
+  Day 3: Desinging basics

   On the third day, we learnt the basics about designing in Rhinoceros 3D and conversion of the design file to .stl format to print using the 3D printer.
 A brief explaination about the 3D printing was also given.
 After the session about the basics, the students were asked to design a simple 1cm x 1cm x 1cm block to be printed using the Ultimaker 2+ 3D Printer.

   Daily Assignments:
   - Project: Ideate the design of any daily use product to be built using the 3D printer or any CNC machine

 [![Back](https://cdn0.iconfinder.com/data/icons/navigation-set-arrows-part-one/32/DoubleChevronUp-20.png) BACK TO TOP ![Arrow](https://cdn0.iconfinder.com/data/icons/navigation-set-arrows-part-one/32/DoubleChevronUp-20.png)](https://ameenkb.github.io/#contents)  [![Back](https://cdn0.iconfinder.com/data/icons/navigation-set-arrows-part-one/32/DoubleChevronUp-20.png) BACK TO SECTIONAL CONTENTS ![Arrow](https://cdn0.iconfinder.com/data/icons/navigation-set-arrows-part-one/32/DoubleChevronUp-20.png)](https://ameenkb.github.io/#sectional-contents)